Sustainable Events Guide

 Alternative Transportation

-Alternative modes of transportation provide reduced commuting costs, reduced stress, improved health, and benefit the environment.
+Alternative modes of transportation reduce commuting costs, stress, and benefit the environment.
 Northeastern is centrally located to several public transportation options, including the MBTA subway, bus, and commuter rail lines, Amtrak, and bikeshare, so make sure your event attendees know about them and how to use them.

 Useful Tips